 - Emma Marcandalli, Managing Director, Protiviti

-Using its readiness assessment methodology, Protiviti launched this study to determine the level of integration among risk, strategy and performance management practices implemented by 63 firms, as well as to assess their readiness to progress to the more advanced status of leader organizations — both aligned with the COSO requirements and demonstrating the capabilities to add real business value.
+Using its readiness assessment methodology, Protiviti launched this study to determine the level of integration among risk, strategy and performance management practices implemented by 63 firms, as well as to assess their readiness to progress to the more advanced status of leader organisations — both aligned with the COSO requirements and demonstrating the capabilities to add real business value.

 The survey methodology is based on a questionnaire that addresses 42 ERM best practices deriving from Protiviti real-life experiences, that are categorised into the aforementioned six pillars: risk governance, risk appetite, risk culture, evaluation of strategic options, strategic planning and forecasting, and business execution.
 Depending on their nature, each practice contributes to integrating ERM mostly into strategy setting or into performance management, or equally in both directions.

 Within the questionnaire, each best practice can be assessed on a five-point scoring scale, from “fully present” to “not present”.
-According to the resulting score, a company’s ERM program can move in several directions within the quadrant.
-The final positioning in the ERM Readiness Quadrant provides the organization with a summarised view on the maturity level of ERM integration into the two key dimensions, “strategy setting” and “performance management”, respectively represented on the “x” and “y” axes.
+According to the resulting score, a company’s ERM programme can move in several directions within the quadrant.
+The final positioning in the ERM Readiness Quadrant provides the organisation with a summarised view on the maturity level of ERM integration into the two key dimensions, “strategy setting” and “performance management”, respectively represented on the “x” and “y” axes.

-We believe that our readiness assessment methodology is unique: for the first time ever, it not only assesses the level of sophistication of methodologies, tools and techniques, processes and organizational solutions put in place by companies, but goes far beyond and interprets if and how they are really contributing to add value through ERM integration with strategy setting and performance management — the core focus of the COSO ERM framework — thus enabling the definition of a roadmap for advancing ERM further to benefit the business.
+We believe that our readiness assessment methodology is unique: for the first time ever, it not only assesses the level of sophistication of methodologies, tools and techniques, processes and organisational solutions put in place by companies, but goes far beyond and interprets if and how they are really contributing to add value through ERM integration with strategy setting and performance management — the core focus of the COSO ERM framework — thus enabling the definition of a roadmap for advancing ERM further to benefit the business.

 Many companies we meet are experiencing pressure from the board of directors to strengthen risk oversight and, in response, they have made progress by implementing processes that serve a worthwhile purpose.
-However, several organizations are still struggling to integrate their risk management processes with strategic planning and performance management, and are facing barriers that are impeding progress in maturing their ERM system.
+However, several organisations are still struggling to integrate their risk management processes with strategic planning and performance management, and are facing barriers that are impeding progress in maturing their ERM system.
 Ask yourself if your status quo is sufficient to meet the challenges expected over the next few years.